Exiv2/exiv2/msvc2005/ReadMe.txt

      This is discussed in exiv2\msvc2003\ReadMe.txt

 1.6  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds)
-     Express does not provide a 64 bit compiler.
+     Some Express Editions do not provide a 64 bit compiler.
      You can build 32 bit libraries with DevStudio Express (with a little effort)

      Before loading the project, use the python script setbuild.py to select Win32: